 When it comes to fashion, it’s all about access and excess in our increasingly oversaturated times.
 The ‘Insta-age’, how can we break through the barrage and make sense of it all?
 The fashion communication boom started thirty years ago but social media is now fuelling our content-driven fires.

 “Imagery is crucial,” says Adam Murray.
-Coming from the pathway leader of Central Saint Martins’ Fashion Communication and Promotion MA programme, this could be an understatement.
-Photographer-cum-curator-cum-lecturer, Adam’s new position at CSM is the cherry on top of his well rounded cake.
+Coming from the pathway leader of Central Saint Martins’ Fashion Communication and Promotion MA program, this could be an understatement.
+Photographer-cum-curator-cum-lecturer, Adam’s new position at CSM is the cherry on top of his well-rounded cake.
 A genuine non-fashion fashion person Adam is down to earth, nonchalant and exudes a cool-older-brother vibe.
 Adam learned photography without digital cameras, Photoshop, or Snapchat filters and is now facing the future of fashion communication head on.

 How did you get into teaching?